barbara-xiong/N-Orbit/README.md

 **Step 2a: Compute pairwise neighborhood distances**

 This step creates a "neighborhood_dists" folder, and computes a distance matrix between representative N-Orbit vectors of each neighborhood pair before calculating the minimum total distance via cost matrix optimization.
 This step may be parallelized in chunks by image/sample or by neighborhood, or run serially on the entire dataset **("All Mode")**.
 When parallelizing in neighborhood chunks **("Neighborhood Mode")**, distances are calculated from the specified neighborhood to all other neighborhoods lexicographically before it.
 For image/sample chunks **("Image Mode")**, the same is done for all neighborhoods in the specific image/sample.
+The mode is set via the UNIT_MODE parameter in the Step2a script.

 For **"Neighborhood Mode"**, this step needs to be run for every neighborhood of every image in the dataset.
 Both the image and neighborhood labels need to be passed as a single command line argument.
 For example, for Neighborhood1 of Image1, the command would be as follows.